 “Are you getting all this?”
 Pen asks.

 I nod, confused but for the first time appreciating the intricate mechanics of the ‘choral arts.’
 Before this, all I knew was that singing was an ability reserved only for special people, the same way the ability to carve horses from blocks of marble or fix cars is reserved for certain, special people.
 This is why I don’t sing, not even on solitary drives with Taylor Swift pumping through my speakers.
-I merely tap the steering wheel to Mean and (when I’m feeling particularly adventurous) mouth the words, making Taylor’s voice my own.
-I’m sure that this abnormality can be traced back to an early childhood trauma, an abrasion to the psyche, one that left a painless, invisible scar.
+I merely tap the steering wheel in time with Love Story or (when I’m feeling particularly adventurous) mouth the words, making Taylor’s voice my own.
+I’m sure that this freakish abnormality (yes, I’m comfortable calling it what it is, being honest with yourself is the first step towards enlightenment isn’t it?) can be traced back to an early childhood trauma, an abrasion to the psyche, one that left a painless, invisible scar.

 It was during the Second grade.
 I remember that much.
 The school was having auditions for it’s Christmas musical, A Bethlehem Goodnight.
 My choice song was “Silent Night,” which I sang on stage before hundreds of wide fishlike eyes.
-I thought that my pitch was perfect and my timing spot on.
-I was confident, sure the role of Mary was mine.
+I thought that my pitch was perfect and my timing spot on, and was confident the role of Mary was mine.
 Would I have my own dressing room?
 Will there be a star on the door?
 My mind was a happy land of happy thoughts.

-At the end of the afternoon, the thirty other prospects and I were separated into two groups.
+The thirty other prospects and I were separated into groups.
 My group (the larger group) was sent to the library to be fitted for our costumes.
 A woman asked if my parents could buy me brown pants and a brown shirt and if I could stand absolutely still and be completely quiet for about an hour.
 With a heart like a bag of broken Christmas ornaments, I said ‘yes.’
 Assured, she smiled, placed a small, faux leaf covered sombrero on my head, adjusted it carefully, and smiled again.
 For my stage debut, the lone act in my short-lived acting career, I was to be a palm tree.

 “What are they going to do to Bitch?”
 Maxwell asks.
 He seems resigned to the fact that his car, his beloved 92′ Saratoga, is in for a rough week.
 “Nothing too bad?”